hoseinnikkhah/BIOEKR_Model/readme.md

 * Run the code in MATLAB

 ***
-## First issue
+## # 1

-Several errors come up which were expected, the first thing we've encountered is in this line of code
+* Several errors come up which were expected, the first thing we've encountered is in this line of code
 ```matlab
 s_H(:,1) = (z_H^2)*v_H*G_H(:,1);
 s_OH(:,1) = (z_OH^2)*v_OH*G_OH(:,1);
 s_C(:,1) = (z_C^2)*v_C*G_C(:,1);
 Sigma(:,1) = (F^2)*(s_H + s_OH + s_C);
 ```
-As we are only changing values for all x nodes in initial time node we neede to add `(:,1)` to fix the error, ideally we will have the following code
+* As we are only changing values for all x nodes in initial time node we neede to add `(:,1)` to fix the error, ideally we will have the following code

 ```matlab
 s_H(:,1) = (z_H^2)*v_H*G_H(:,1);